AuntQiao/cse135-2025-ss2-HW1/README.md

 1. Server Setup

-1.1 Create a bare repository
+1.1 Create a --bare repository

-On the server, create a bare repo at /var/repo/site.git to receive pushes from your local machine:
+On the server, create a bare repo at `/var/repo/site.git` to receive pushes from your local machine:

 `sudo mkdir -p /var/repo`